 Step 2: The Design Process (10 minutes)

 Before building, it is always a good idea to plan out what we intend to build.
 This is called the design process.
-The design process plays a very important role in overall creative process.
+The design process plays a very important role in the overall creative process.
 Design not only focuses on making things functional, but making them beautiful as well.

 Each team should collaborate to come up with at least one design plan, which incorporates the parts they have been provided.